sfc-gh-tmeacham/snowflake-propagate-column-comments/plan.md

-    TARGET_COLUMN_FQN VARCHAR COMMENT 'The fully qualified name of the target column where a comment was found.', TARGET_COMMENT VARCHAR COMMENT 'The comment found on the target column, or a status if none was found.', LINEAGE_DISTANCE INTEGER COMMENT 'The number of steps in the lineage between the source and target objects.', RECORD_TIMESTAMP TIMESTAMP_LTZ DEFAULT CURRENT_TIMESTAMP() COMMENT 'The timestamp when this record was created.'
+    TARGET_COLUMN_FQN VARCHAR COMMENT 'The fully qualified name of the target column where a comment was found.', TARGET_COMMENT VARCHAR COMMENT 'The comment found on the target column, or a status if none was found.', LINEAGE_DISTANCE INTEGER COMMENT 'The number of steps in the lineage between the source and target objects.', HAS_MULTIPLE_COMMENTS_AT_SAME_DISTANCE BOOLEAN COMMENT 'Flag to indicate if multiple comments were found at the same lineage distance.', STATUS VARCHAR COMMENT 'The status of the comment propagation for this column.
+One of COMMENT_FOUND, NO_COMMENT_FOUND, or MULTIPLE_COMMENTS_AT_SAME_DISTANCE.', RECORD_TIMESTAMP TIMESTAMP_LTZ DEFAULT CURRENT_TIMESTAMP() COMMENT 'The timestamp when this record was created.'
 )
 CHANGE_TRACKING = TRUE